Legal Services

 💸 The Commoditization Challenge

 Many practice areas have become commoditized, with clients shopping primarily on price.
-67% of business clients request fee quotes from 3+ law firms before making hiring decisions (Corporate Counsel Study 2026).
+Business clients routinely request fee quotes from multiple law firms before making hiring decisions.
 This price competition destroys margins and attracts clients who don't value specialized expertise.
 Breaking out requires demonstrating unique value, but most lawyers struggle to articulate what makes their approach different beyond experience and credentials.

 🔒 Confidentiality Constraints